 The English Department at Willowbrook High School would like to welcome you to English 9 Honors; we look forward to a successful start to your high school career.
 The English Department believes that the reading of challenging literature helps students become critical thinkers and proficient writers.
-This summer, you will be required to read one modern classic and one satirical fantasy novel.
+This summer, you will be required to read one satirical fantasy novel.
 It is never too early to begin reading, although we caution against leaving the reading until early August.
-Whenever you choose to read, make sure that you come to school in August ready to intelligently discuss the summer reading selections.
+Whenever you choose to read, make sure that you come to school in August ready to intelligently discuss the summer reading selection.

-The summer reading selections are:
+The summer reading selection is:

-The Alchemist by Paolo Coelho (ISBN-978-0062315007) and The Princess Bride by William Goldman (ISBN-978-0-15-603521-7).

-These are the editions of the texts that you should purchase for close reading.
+The Princess Bride by William Goldman (ISBN-978-0-15-603521-7).
+This is the edition of the text that you should purchase for close reading.

-You must complete the following by Friday, August 16th (see the attached assignments):
+You must complete the following by the Friday we return to school.
+(Please see the attached assignments):

-- 1. A close reading of both texts: This means that you will read the texts with a pen in hand and circle unfamiliar words, underline important passages, and make notes or ask questions in the margins.
-You will need to have the texts in class when school starts.
+- 1. A close reading of the text: This means that you will read the text with a pen in hand and circle unfamiliar words, underline important passages, and make notes or ask questions in the margins.
+You will need to have the text in class when school starts.
 Some editions of The Princess Bride offer a chapter titled "Buttercup's Baby."
 Please do not read this for school purposes as it will not be part of our discussion. - 2.
-Write two responses (two paragraphs each) that follows a theme in both of the texts (a total of four paragraphs). - 3.
-Write ten thoughtful and open-ended discussion questions for each text (20 total questions).
+Write a two-paragraph response that follows a theme in the text. - 3.
+Write ten thoughtful and open-ended discussion questions for the text.

 If you misplace your summer reading assignment, you can access this information on the District 88 website.
-Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "9 Honors Summer Letter 2019-2020" at the bottom of the page.
+Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "9 Honors Summer Letter 2020-2021" at the bottom of the page.

-Finally, we have attached 2019/2020 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
+Finally, we have attached 2020/2021 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
 As society becomes more reliant on technology, Willowbrook teachers have seen a notable increase in plagiarism, including students claiming material from online sources and/or claiming the work of past and present peers as their own original ideas.
-Because of this, we want to be sure each student understands the seriousness of this offense and request that you sign and date the policy and return it to us the first week of classes.
+Because of this, we want to be sure each student understands the seriousness of this offense.
+Please sign and date the policy and return it to your teacher during the first week of classes.

-We hope you will find these books interesting and challenging.
-Please read the attached documents carefully and call the English office at 630-530-3455 prior to May 28th if you have any questions or concerns.
+We hope you will find this novel interesting and challenging.
+Please read the attached documents carefully and e-mail us if you have any questions or concerns.